ramondeklein/nwebdav/NWebDav.Server/Platform/DotNetCore/README.txt

-﻿For .NET core it's probably best to use the Microsoft.Net.Http.Server.WebListener class
+﻿For .NET core it's probably best to use the Microsoft.AspNetCore.Server.Kestrel.KestrelServer class